Macron kicks off Paris Air Show with airborne entrance

-PARIS (AP) — French President Emmanuel Macron is opening the Paris Air Show from the skies.
+PARIS (AP) — The French president descended from the skies in a European military plane and Airbus and Boeing raced to impress with big plane orders as the Paris Air Show got underway Monday.

-Macron landed Monday at the Bourget airfield in an Airbus A400-M military transport plane to launch the aviation showcase, where the latest Boeing and Airbus passenger jets will vie for attention with an F-35 warplane, drones and other and high-tech hardware.
+French President Emmanuel Macron landed at the Bourget airfield in an Airbus A400-M military transport plane to launch the aviation showcase, where the latest passenger jets will vie for attention with an F-35 warplane, drones and other high-tech hardware.

 Macron, trying to raise his international profile, appears to have chosen the A400-M to give a boost of confidence to the long-troubled European military transporter project.

-Thousands are expected at the biennial aviation and defense industry gathering this week.
+French fighter jets swooped overhead as the biennial aviation and defense industry kicked off.

 Most Read Stories